The USS George Clymer (APA-27) was an Arthur Middleton-class attack transport. The main preoccupation of the vessel was the transport of troopship.

 The George Clymer was built by Ingalls Shipbuilding, Pascagoula, Mississippi.
 It was commissioned on 15 June 1942 with Captain Arthur T. Moen commanding.
 In July 1942, George Clymer was taking part in training exercises in the Chesapeake Bay in Norfolk, Virginia.
 After completing preparations, the ship took on board 1,400 men pertaining to the 9th Infantry Division and left for French Morocco.

-On 31 October 1967, in San Diego the George Clymer began decommissioning.
-The ship was to be scrapped by the National Metals and Steel Corporation after a 25-year service for the U.S. Navy.
+On 31 October 1967, in San Diego, the USS George Clymer began decommissioning.
+The ship was to be scrapped by the National Metals and Steel Corporation after a 25-year service in the U.S. Navy.

 Asbestos Risks on the USS George Clymer (APA-27)

 Asbestos constituted a vital component in the grand scheme of things for the U.S. military for the greater part of the 20th century.
 The reason behind the relentless exploitation of the mineral was its insulation and fireproofing qualities, which made it a great asset to the safety of everyone, especially for those working on submarines or vessels.